Table of Contents

 How to find Khasra number/Khata number/Khatauni number?

-Since most states have digitised their land records, users can go to the official revenue department website of the state concerned and find out the details.
-Alternatively, the tehsildar’s office can give you a copy of these details.
+As most states have digitised their land records, users can go to the official revenue department website of the state concerned and find out the details.
+Listed are the names and the websites of some states where you can find your khasra details:

 List of states where you can find Khasra number/Khata number/Khatauni number details online